-Name of Subsidiary Ownership Nature of business Harrison Murray Ltd 100% Estate Agency HM Lettings Ltd 100% Lettings Nottingham Mortgage Services Ltd 100% Mortgage Broker Nottingham Property Services Ltd 100% Estate Agency
+Name of Subsidiary Ownership Nature of business Nottingham Mortgage Services Ltd 100% Mortgage Broker Harrison Murray Ltd 100% Estate Agency HM Lettings Ltd 100% Lettings Nottingham Property Services Ltd 100% Estate Agency

 There are no current or foreseen material, practical or legal impediments to the prompt transfer of capital resources or repayment of liabilities among Nottingham Building Society and its subsidiaries.
+During the year, the estate agency and lettings subsidiary entities closed to new business.